learn-co-curriculum/omniauth_readme/README.md

 export FACEBOOK_SECRET=<your_key>
 ```

 We've included a [quick video](https://youtu.be/1yryyKB7Edk) as this often trips people up (including experienced folks).
-Make sure you do the last two steps of setting your URL and valid domains.
+The interface has changed somewhat, so in order to accoplish the last steps of the video, "Add product" to your facebook app, choose "Facebook Login" and add `localhost:3000` to your "Valid OAuth redirect URIs".
 If you don't, Facebook will think you're making a request from an invalid site and will never let the user log in.

 Running these commands will make these key-value pairs appear in the ENV hash in Ruby in that terminal.
-A more lasting way to do this is using the Figaro or Dotenv gems.
+A more lasting way to do this is using the Figaro or Dotenv gems. **Note** Because the ENV hash is not lasting, you need to run your `rails s` in the same bash session in which you export your `FACEBOOK_SECRET` and `FACEBOOK_KEY`

 Jump into the console to check that you have set the keys properly.
-If `ENV["FACEBOOK_KEY"]` and `ENV["FACEBOOK_SECRET"]` return your keys you're all set!
+If `printenv FACEBOOK_KEY` and `printenv FACEBOOK_SECRET` return your keys you're all set!

 We now need to create a link that will take the user to Facebook to login.
 Create a link anywhere you'd like that sends the user to "/auth/facebook".
 We'll need a route, a controller, and a view.
 I'll only show the view.